Are your email marketing formulas “intimate enough?”

 Formula #6 Leave Offensive Words Aside

-While you may be losing sleep thinking about the open rates of your emails, but then, the thing you need to really worry about the most is the delivery part of your emails.
+While you may be losing sleep thinking about the open rates of your emails, but then, the thing you need to really worry about the most is the delivery part of your email marketing formulas.

 Like it or not, spam blockers are quite active these days.
 And if you really don’t watch what you say, be assured, your emails will never reach the inboxes of your recipients.
 Instead, it will directly reach the spam folders.